 The Project Leader

-This is the person who will get behind the driver’s wheel and steer your project in its intended direction.
-The project leader will be responsible for all the deliverables of your CRM initiative, so it is vital to choose wisely.
+This is the person who will get behind the driver’s wheel and steer your project in its intended direction, making them arguably the most vital cog of your CRM team structure.
+The project leader will be responsible for all the deliverables of your CRM initiative and delegating all concerned CRM roles and responsibilities, so it is vital to choose wisely.

 After all, this person is going to be the captain of your ship!